-The alternative use of hay mulch at AUD 1.60 per square meter on 1:1 or steeper batters rarely provides suitable cover for protecting these batters against erosion.
-For hay mulch to provide effective protection against erosion it is necessary to flatten the batters to 1:2 or even flatter depending on the nature of the soil.
+Hay mulch treatment to cut batters: The alternative use of hay mulch at AUD1.60 per square metre on 1:1 or steeper batters rarely provides suitable cover for protecting these batters against erosion.
+For hay mulch to provide effective protection against erosion, it is necessary to flatten the batters to 1:2 or even flatter, depending on the nature of the soil.
 Flatter batters attract substantially increased earthwork costs, which negate any cost savings achieved.